ForrestSurles/project_02/README.md

 		- Implementing Risk Tolerance selection into Trading Strategy
 	- Vish:
 		- Structure the outline for backtesting and training ML models

+Project Proposal:

+	Group Name:

+		Group 1 - Intelligent Derivations Group

+	Project Title:

+		The CAT Project (CLI Algorithmic Trading)

+	Project Description:

+		Build a CLI app to optimize a user's potential portfolio using neural network models to maximize portfolio profit.

+	Project Objective:

+		To create from start to finish a practical application to thoroughly test historic stock data, and predict future performance applying lessons learned throughout recent modules.

+	Research Questions to Answer:

+		Our primary question is to determine the optimal combination and weightings of a user's input portfolio and capital while respecting their risk tolerance.

+	Enter links or describe datasets to be used:

+		Our primary datasets will be the historic performance for the list or a subset list of stocks provided by the user obtained via API from services like Alpaca.

+	Rough Breakdown of tasks:

+		Forrest - Develop user stories and documentation Vish    - Establish back-testing framework and outline deep learning models John    - Implement risk tolerance and strategy selection logic Ashley  - Create API connections and collect stock data